Back to Reference

 The first step to creating an RFI that properly communicates your inquiries is writing your statement of need.
 This section provides vendors with a brief overview of the problem they need to solve and the criteria they need to meet.

-The goal here is to provide your prospective vendor with enough information to understand the problem you have even if they don’t have prior knowledge of your company.
+The goal here is to provide your prospective vendor with enough information to understand the problem you have, which is a crucial step since research shows that often only 20-40% of data needed for a tender is centrally stored and readily available.

 For instance, if you were sending RFIs to marketing companies, you should give them an overview of your brand and the products or services you offer.
 Then, go on to state the solutions you seek, say, improved brand awareness or increased sales.